ddella/WebSocket/README.md

 >The WebSocket server multiplex HTTP protocol and WebSocket protocol on the same port.

-This is a Wireshark packet capture of the request from the client asking to `upgrade` the protocol to WebSocket.
+This is a Wireshark packet capture of the handshake from the client asking to `upgrade` the protocol to WebSocket.

       GET /foo HTTP/1.1
       Host: 127.0.0.1:6080